 COMMITTEE MEMBER RELEVANT EXPERIENCE Craig Forman Craig Forman acquired experience in corporate governance by serving as Executive Chairman of the board of Appia, Inc. and WHERE, Inc. and as Executive Vice-President and President, Access and Audience and Chief Product Officer at EarthLink, Inc., an Atlanta-based Internet services provider.
 Mr. Forman was President and Chief Executive Officer of the McClatchy Company, a news and information provider, and served as a Director on its board.
 Mr. Forman served on the board of Digital Turbine Inc., a media and mobile communications company.
 He also served as Director on the boards of several private companies.
 Mr. Forman has a Master's degree in law from Yale Law School and completed the Director's Consortium executive education program from Stanford University in 2012 which included modules on corporate governance.
-Rob Hall Mr. Hall acquired experience in corporate governance by serving as Chief Financial Officer of Yell (formerly part of Hibu group), a UK business providing digital marketing services and print advertising to small and medium enterprise customers, from March 2014 to July 2018.
-Mr. Hall joined Yell in 2003 and held several financial roles in the United Kingdom and the United States.
-Mr. Hall is a Director of Yell and holds a Bachelor of Science in Business Studies from the University of Swansea, United Kingdom and is a Chartered Management Accountant.
+Rob Hall Rob Hall acquired experience in corporate governance while he was Group Chief Financial Officer of Hibu, an international group providing digital marketing services from March 2014 to July 2018 and continues to serve on the board of directors at Yell (a UK business, formerly part of the Hibu Group).
+Mr. Hall holds a Bachelor of Science in Business Studies from the University of Swansea, United Kingdom and is a Chartered Management Accountant.
 Paul W. Russo Mr. Russo acquired experience in corporate governance by serving as Chief Executive Officer of Color Spot Holdings, Inc. between March 2017 to December 2018 and previously Executive Vice-President of Business Development of the Hibu Group Limited, a business providing digital marketing services and print advertising to small and medium enterprise customers, during its successful turnaround, and as an Executive of a number of other private companies.
 He also holds a Bachelor of Science in Business from the University of California at Berkeley, an MBA from the Harvard Business School and has achieved CPA certification.

-In 2021, the Corporate Governance and Nominating Committee:
+In 2022, the Corporate Governance and Nominating Committee:

-- Recommended the nominees for election as Directors at the Meeting. - Reviewed the composition of Committees. - Reviewed and approved the Corporation's disclosure on corporate governance in the Proxy Circular in respect of the 2021 annual meeting of Shareholders. - Reviewed the Corporation's compliance with its Diversity Policy and recommended amendments to the Diversity Policy to the Board. - Met privately without Management present at each meeting of the Committee.
+- Recommended the nominees for election as Directors at the Meeting. - Oversaw the annual assessment process on the performance and effectiveness of the Board which consisted of an online survey and one-on-one interviews with each Director. - Reviewed the composition of Committees. - Reviewed and approved the Corporation's disclosure on corporate governance in the Proxy Circular in respect of the 2022 annual meeting of Shareholders. - Reviewed the Corporation's compliance with its Diversity Policy and recommended amendments to the Diversity Policy to the Board. - Met privately without Management present at each meeting of the Committee.